IBM/motion/README.md

 ---

-**Warning:** IBM motion is in development and things may change.
+**Warning:** IBM Motion is in development and things may change.
 Look out for a stable release later this year (2017).

 ## Installation and build